enceladus-rex/webauthn-rp/docs/source/getting-started/server-configuration.rst

 * Implementing the `CredentialsRegistrar` interface from `webauthn-rp`.
 * Setting up a database to store the registered credential public keys and metadata.
-* Configuring and handling a routes for the user client to:
+* Configuring and handling routes for the user client to:

   a.
 Begin registration for an authenticator.
   b.
 Send back the attested registration response.